 (for triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

-Every child should learn to swim as drowning is the second leading cause of unintentional death for children between 1 and 14, following only motor vehicle accidents.
+Every child should learn to swim as drowning is the second leading cause of unintentional death for children between 1 and 5.
 But swimming isn’t just survival: it’s freedom, confidence, and joy.
 My lessons combine three key elements:

 1️⃣ Core swimming skills – floating, breath control, propulsion, and stroke development

-2️⃣ Playful, positive water experiences – songs, games, and creative movement
+2️⃣ Playful, positive water experiences – around swim readiness, I reach you to play with your kiddos through songs, games, and creative movement

-For children (3–4+), who can follow directions, I emphasize survival and self-rescue techniques; usually starting with floating and breath control and quickly advancing to confident swimming, often within just a couple of lessons.
+For children (4+), I emphasize survival and self-rescue techniques; usually starting with floating and breath control and quickly advancing to confident swimming, often within just a couple of lessons.
+I'm trained in working with children with high-incidence disabilities, including ADHD and Asperger’s.
+My lived experience allows me to build strong trust with both these students and their parents.
+For low-incidence needs, I refer families to literal swim angels (they have a certification called Swim Whisperers).

 Aging brings challenges, but regular movement can help prevent or even reverse conditions like: heart disease, loss of balance, and muscular decline.
 My personal training focuses on just that- helping a client get to the basic prescriptions for daily health.
 My approach blends creativity, corrective exercise, and functional strength for every age and ability.